nattyait/wordpress-rest-api-sandbox/README.md

 --
 - simple_python_scripts is about many simple python scripts that make use of Wordpress REST API.
 - Please also read README inside the folder to see the instruction.

+Hint:
+--
+- Please install REST Console in Chrome browser and try your API first (GET/POST).
+It will make your life easier to figure out the code.